Select Page

 What was the Berlin Blockade?

-In 1945, at the end of World War II, Germany was divided into four occupied zones controlled by the Allied powers: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was also divided into four zones, despite its location.
+In 1945, at the end of World War II, Germany was divided into four occupied zones controlled by the Allied powers: Four nations led the occupation of Germany and Berlin following World War 2: the USA, USSR, Great Britain and France.
+Despite its deep Soviet control area Berlin was divided into four zones when the occupation parties arranged it.

 What was the Berlin Airlift?